Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 18

 > Perform the following:\
-> load two consecutive quad words from the address stored in rdi\
+> &emsp;Load two consecutive quad words from the address stored in rdi\
-> calculate the sum of the previous steps quad words.\
+> &emsp;Calculate the sum of the previous steps quad words.\
-> store the sum at the address in rsi
+> &emsp;Store the sum at the address in rsi

 In order to solve this level we have understand the use offsets and little endian format.